Special Academic Programs & Academic Accommodations

 This period lasts for a maximum of one academic year.
 The student’s academic program is temporarily suspended so that they can gain personal experience, either independently or through a host organization in France or abroad.

-The student must be previously enrolled in a course.
+The student must be enrolled in a program beforehand.

-The student must then submit the leave of absence application and the leave of absence agreement to the Registrar’s Office of the Faculty of Law and Political Science.
-The deadline for submitting the leave of absence application and the required documents is:
+The student then submits the gap year application and the gap year agreement to the Registrar’s Office of the Faculty of Law and Political Science.
+The deadline for submitting the gap year application and the required documents is:

 - September 1, for a study abroad program covering the first semester or the entire academic year